EdoRondelli/Tirocinio-Magistrale/01_analyses/01_hmmer_missing/README.md

 # Search of CYC 1 in gagal
 we found cyc1 sequences in some species, and used diamond to transform the gagal proteome fasta into a searchable database, then allowing us to search the cyc1 sequences in it but found no results. next step is downloading the entire gagal genome and searching in that.
+CYC1 is unable to be found in any gagal genome through blast, in our local genome or online genomes either, so we construct a hmmer model of the cyc proteins we have and then use that to search against a db.